Da3n0n/M3U-URL-Interceptor/README.md

 so why make this ? because you cant copy and paste or select the url form devtools inisde VR on Virtual Desktop , so this has been made so you can easily switch links within Virtual Desktop inside VR , instead of the process dev tool > network > search > Copy  etc jsut open extension and click button :)

-this is Useful for Getting a VRC compatible Live link URLS from nearly any webpage with embedded video players.
+this is Useful for Getting a VRC compatible Live link URLS from nearly any webpage with embedded live video player.

 1 .Load Extension